stoeps13/connections-doc/source/admin/admin/c_admin_blogs_hits_and_visits.md

 2. Set referrer.ignoreSelfReferer to true.
 3. Save your changes and restart the Blogs server for changes to take effect.

+!!! note
-**Note:** if you modify roller.properties, the counts for visits and hits will differ.
+    if you modify roller.properties, the counts for visits and hits will differ.

 ## Referrer hits { .section}